Milan Kundera, renowned but reclusive Czech writer and former dissident, dies in Paris at 94

 “Milan Kundera was a writer who was able to reach generations of readers across all continents with his work and achieved world fame ...”
 Czech Prime Minister Petr Fiala tweeted in the Czech language.
 “He left behind not only a remarkable work of fiction, but also an important work of essays.”

 “His life symbolized the turbulent history of our country in the 20th century.
-Kundera’s legacy will stay alive in his works,” said Czech President Petr Pavel.
+Kundera’s legacy will stay alive in his works,” Czech President Petr Pavel said.

 To say his relationship with the land of his birth was complex would be an understatement.
 He returned to the Czech Republic rarely and incognito, even after the fall of the Iron Curtain.
 His works, eventually written in French, were belatedly translated into Czech.